GoogleCloudPlatform/chef-google-compute/README.md

   source IP address within sourceRanges OR the source IP that belongs to a tag listed in the sourceTags property.
 The connection does not need to match both properties for the firewall to apply.

+* `target_service_accounts` -
+  A list of service accounts indicating sets of instances located in the network that may make network connections as specified in allowed[]. targetServiceAccounts cannot be used at the same time as targetTags or sourceTags.
+If neither targetServiceAccounts nor targetTags are specified, the firewall rule applies to all instances on the specified network.

 * `target_tags` -
   A list of instance tags indicating sets of instances located in the